EdwinRodger/MyArchives/README.md

 5. Settings -> 4.
 Help<br>

-Or you can just open Help.txt to find the answers to your problems.
+Or you can just open Help.txt in textFiles folder to find the answers to your problems.